Alliancebernstein L.P. Sells 3,880 Shares of KBR, Inc. (NYSE:KBR)

 Shares of KBR stock opened at $30.64 on Friday.
 The company has a debt-to-equity ratio of 0.77, a quick ratio of 1.54 and a current ratio of 1.54.
 KBR, Inc. has a 52-week low of $12.00 and a 52-week high of $32.90.
 The stock has a market capitalization of $4.32 billion, a price-to-earnings ratio of -122.56 and a beta of 1.39.
 The company’s 50 day moving average price is $31.07 and its 200-day moving average price is $27.30.

 A number of equities research analysts recently weighed in on the stock.
+Cowen reaffirmed a “buy” rating and issued a $29.00 target price on shares of KBR in a research note on Thursday, December 3rd.
 DA Davidson downgraded shares of KBR from a “buy” rating to a “neutral” rating and set a $30.00 target price on the stock. in a research note on Thursday, February 4th.
-Cowen reaffirmed a “buy” rating and issued a $29.00 target price on shares of KBR in a research note on Thursday, December 3rd.
-KeyCorp raised their target price on shares of KBR from $33.00 to $36.00 and gave the company an “overweight” rating in a research note on Thursday, January 7th.
 Citigroup raised their target price on shares of KBR from $37.00 to $38.00 in a research note on Tuesday, February 23rd.
-Finally, Credit Suisse Group raised their target price on shares of KBR from $36.00 to $38.00 and gave the company an “outperform” rating in a research note on Monday.
+Credit Suisse Group raised their target price on shares of KBR from $36.00 to $38.00 and gave the company an “outperform” rating in a research note on Monday.
+Finally, Truist raised their target price on shares of KBR from $34.00 to $40.00 in a research note on Friday, January 15th.
 Two analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
 KBR has a consensus rating of “Buy” and a consensus target price of $32.77.

 KBR Profile